nordeck/matrix-neoboard/docs/configuration.md

 # Does only work in development mode.
 REACT_APP_DEVTOOLS=true

-# Indicate if the widget is embedded in standalone mode
+# Indicate if the widget is embedded in standalone mode to hide the about button
 REACT_APP_EMBEDDED=false
 ```